NobodyXu/bookmarks/tips/btrfs_tips.md

 We can now send the difference between the old and new backup to the backup volume:

 ```
-sudo btrfs send /path/to/snapshot /path/to/new/snapshot | ... | btrfs receive /path/to/snapshot/dir
+sudo btrfs send -p /path/to/snapshot /path/to/new/snapshot | ... | btrfs receive /path/to/snapshot/dir
 ```

 Now we can delete the old snapshot on local machine: